productinfo/scripting-in-swift/post.md

 }
 ```

 The above method simply asks the `FileManagerWrapper` for the contents of the "chapters" directory.
-If successful, we concatenate each file's contents into a single string, prepending the filename, minus the file extensions.
+If successful in finding the directory, we concatenate each file's contents into a single string and prepend the filename, minus the file extension.

 To tie it all together, we pass the Markdown string to our converter and then write the converted HTML string to our output file.